Emraan Hashmi: 2003–2007: Breakthrough with erotic-thrillers

-2008–2012: Commercial success and Stardom
+2008–2012: Commercial success

-Hashmi's only film appearance in 2008 was Kunal Deshmukh's crime romance Jannat.
+Hashmi's only film appearance in 2008 was debutant Kunal Deshmukh's crime romance Jannat.
 Depicting a love story set against the backdrop of match fixing, the film also starred Sonal Chauhan, Javed Sheikh and Sameer Kochhar.
-The film, and Hashmi's performance in the film as Arjun Dixit, a bookmaker, received mixed-to-positive reviews from critics; Taran Adarsh commented that "[t]he actor displays the gamut of emotions with aplomb, he changes expressions like a chameleon changes colors.
+Both the film and Hashmi's performance as Arjun Dixit, a bookmaker, received mixed-to-positive reviews from critics; Taran Adarsh commented that "[t]he actor displays the gamut of emotions with aplomb, [and] he changes expressions like a chameleon changes colors.
 Jannat is yet another turning point in his career."
 The film emerged as a commercial success in India, with revenues of over ₹420 million.